mbeaty2/categorizing-flowers/README.md

 ## Description

 This project uses a dataset of flower images, labels, and category names to train a simple neural network classifying the flower images with their predicted category name.
 The project utilizes a flower dataset and category name dataset made available open-source via the Python for AI Udacity nanodegree program.
 Though, the framework of the neural network should support other types of datasets.
-This repository contains all necessary files to write and train your own model, as well as the weights of my trained model should you be interested in starting from there.
+This repository contains all necessary files to write and train your own model, including the train.py, which trains a model; predict.py, which predicts flower categories; and functions.py, which holds all required functions for the other files to successfully run.
 As noted, this model is incredibly simple and only took about 3 epochs at a learning rate of 0.01 to reach a 73% accuracy rate.

 ## Getting Started